Implementing Row-Level Security for Geospatial Datasets: Preventing Spatial Index Bypass in Lakehouse Query Planners

 Metadata-First Access Control Architecture

 To enforce this execution sequence, access control must bind directly to the table format’s metadata layer.
-As established in Spatial Lakehouse Fundamentals & Architecture, geometry columns cannot be treated as opaque binary payloads.
-When stored as raw WKB or WKT, query planners require full deserialization to extract spatial bounds, forcing a full file scan before any security filter can apply.
+As established in Spatial Lakehouse Fundamentals & Architecture, geometry columns stored as raw WKB or WKT require full deserialization by the query planner to extract spatial bounds, which forces a file scan before any security filter can apply.
 This architectural gap enables spatial index bypass.

-Modern table formats mitigate this by exposing structured spatial types and manifest-level partition pruning.
-For Apache Iceberg, this requires leveraging the native geometry type specification alongside explicit partition alignment.
-For Delta Lake, spatial indexing via ZORDER BY must be decoupled from late-stage UDF evaluation.
+Modern table formats mitigate this by exposing structured metadata and manifest-level partition pruning.
 The access control pipeline must treat tenant identifiers as first-class partition or metadata columns, enabling the storage layer to prune files before spatial compute begins.
 Refer to Security Boundaries for GIS Data for the threat model governing this execution order and the compliance implications of premature spatial evaluation.

 Production Configuration Blueprint

 The core configuration objective is to materialize RLS predicates into the file-level metadata scan.
-This requires three coordinated steps: partition alignment, predicate pushdown control, and native spatial type enforcement.
+This requires three coordinated steps: partition alignment, predicate pushdown control, and access policy enforcement.

 1. Table DDL with RLS-Aligned Partitioning